-The calculation of the risk margin as at 31 December should be based on the following year’s SCR submitted to Lloyd’s in the most recent Lloyd’s Capital Return (LCR), plus any capital add-on notified by Lloyd’s by 31 December.
+The calculation of the risk margin as at 31 December should be based on the following year’s SCR submitted to Lloyd’s in the most recent Lloyd’s Capital Return (LCR), plus any capital add-on notified by Lloyd’s by 31 December – albeit with the amendments as above which will not be applied to the SCR calculation.
 However, if a revised SCR has been produced then this should be used.
-Adjustments to or recalculation of the risk margin should be in particular carried out if there are material deviations between the projected technical provisions used in the LCR and technical provisions reported in this return.
+Adjustments to or recalculation of the risk margin should be in particular carried out if there are material deviations between the projected technical provisions used in the LCR and technical provisions reported in this return (not taking into account the cost of capital change).

 If the syndicate does not have an approved internal model and capital is set based on the Lloyd’s Standard Model, the capital guidance for new syndicates should be followed.
 This states that the risk margin should be set to zero when the syndicate starts and should stay zero for the first year of account.
 Subsequently, the risk margin should be set to the value calculated in the LSM at the start of the capital setting period and should stay constant throughout the year.
 This is a recommended simplication given that the risk margin should be immaterial for new syndicates.
-However, syndicates can overwrite the risk margin in the LSM and update it quarterly (as for syndicates with their own internal model).
+However, we note that in the Lloyd’s Standard Model template currently on the Lloyd’s website, for syndicates in their second year of account and beyond, the default risk margin is calculated as 10% of the total current and prior years of account exposure.
+Given the reduction in the cost of capital underlying the risk margin since this parameter was set, syndicates should overwrite the default from 10% to 7% for the purpose of the ASR submission.
+Syndicates may further overwrite the default risk margin in the LSM and update it quarterly (as for syndicates with their own internal model).
 The same requirements apply to the risk margin calculation then as for syndicates with their own internal model.
 The SCR to be used for the calculation of the risk margin is the ‘one year’ SCR, not the SCR to ultimate and should be based on current obligations on the balance sheet only (i.e. not allowing for business to be written in the future which is not included on the Solvency II balance sheet).

 In discounting technical provisions, managing agents should use the risk free yield curves curves published by the PRA.
 The rates used should be the basic risk-free rate curves with no volatility adjustment.
 Syndicates cannot apply matching or volatility adjustments to technical provision calculations.